robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Step 2: Build the Dockerfile into an image
 ------------------------------------------

-1. From a command prompt within the folder with the `src` folder with the `Dockerfile` in it, run this:
+1. Start a command prompt in the `src` folder, (the folder with the `Dockerfile` in it) and then run this:

    ```
    docker build --tag hellodotnet:0.1 .